jetty840/Sailfish-MightyBoardFirmware/docs/azteeg-x3/azteeg_x3_v2.0.md

 * Tool 1 (left extruder; optional)
  	* Heater: wire to the main board's second hot-end terminals, H-END.
- 	These are the two terminals closest next to the heated bed terminals, H-BED.
+ 	These are the two terminals closest to the heated bed terminals, H-BED.
 	* Thermistor: wire to the T1 thermistor terminals if using a thermistor.
 	* Thermocouple: wire to the expansion board's TC2 terminal if using a thermocouple.
 Postive is the outermost (rightmost) terminal.